mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Connection.md

 ## MindsDB Cloud

-The MindsDB Cloud offers option to connect to the our Cloud Server.
+The MindsDB Cloud offers an option to connect to our Cloud Server.
 You need to create a MindsDB Cloud account or log in with your GitHub account.

 ![On a Remote Server](/assets/scout/connection-cloud.png)